trilitech/tezos-developer-docs/docs/smart-contracts/timelocks.md

 1. A user sends a timelock-encrypted transaction or operation to the dApp.
 1. The dApp adds the transaction to its queue before anyone can see what the transaction is.
 To everyone else, including bakers, bots, and the dApp itself, the transaction is encrypted and unreadable.
-1. No one else can decrypt the transaction quickly, so they can’t take advantage of it in an EV attack.
+No one else can decrypt the transaction quickly, so they can’t take advantage of it in an EV attack.
 1. In the background, the dApp begins decrypting the transaction.
 1. One of two things happen:

-   - The user submits the decrypted transaction and the proof that the decryption is accurate to the dApp.
-   In this case, the dApp doesn't need to decrypt the transaction.
+   - The user submits the decrypted transaction and the proof that the decryption is accurate to the dApp before the dApp decrypts the transaction.
    - The dApp decrypts the transaction before the user submits the decrypted transaction, such as if prices changed and the user doesn't want to execute the transaction anymore.
    In this case, the dApp takes a penalty charge from the transaction for making it waste processing power on decrypting it.
 1. The dApp fulfills the decrypted transactions in its queue in the order that they were submitted.